 The use of GSIM, in combination with other ModernStats models, will reduce workloads as many processes can be repurposed and reused.
 This means less time spent on repetitive work and more time for innovation.

 In the long term, GSIM, in combination with other ModernStats models, will make statisticians less reliant on information technologists.
-Due to tools that can be designed and developed to be parametrized for dealing with projects from different domains.
+Due to tools that can be designed and developed to be parametrised for dealing with projects from different domains.

 Statisticians are very much concerned today about the applicability, usability and stability of their methods and technical solutions.
 In the “stove-pipe” approach to statistical production, the subject matter specialist is heavily dependent upon the information technologists in the design, build and production of statistical systems.